-The County should shall continually identify strategies and engineering solutions that minimize the loss of flood storage capacity in all floodplains and areas vulnerable to natural hazards such as flooding, storm surge, and sea level rise, and consider incorporating them into the Land Development Regulations.
+The County should continually identify strategies and engineering solutions that minimize the loss of flood storage capacity in all floodplains and areas vulnerable to natural hazards such as flooding, storm surge, and sea level rise, and consider incorporating them into the Land Development Regulations.

 The County should pursue private and public funding sources for the implementation of flood resiliency strategies - including, but not limited to, avoidance, protection, accommodation, strategic relocation - within areas identified as vulnerable to current and future flooding impacts.
-As funding opportunities arise, the County should consider removing real property structures from coastal FEMA flood zones through acquisition of repetitive loss properties or properties at risk of loss, for use as green space or stormwater management.

-Brevard County should shall continue to analyze the best available data to maintain or update relevant and current coastal hazard vulnerability projections and update maps, as applicable.
+Brevard County should continue to analyze the best available data to maintain or update relevant and current coastal hazard vulnerability projections and update maps, as applicable.
 The County should continue to identify and understand the risks, vulnerabilities, and opportunities for strategies within short, mid, and long-term planning horizons as established in the RRAP Formal Recommendation, as amended.

-Brevard County shall coordinate with the municipalities and appropriate state agencies to maintain Evacuation Zone Management Plans as described in the Coastal High Hazard section of the Coastal Management Element as well as in managing and implementing the recommendations found within the Brevard County Comprehensive Emergency Management Plan, as amended.
+Brevard County shall coordinate with the municipalities and appropriate state agencies to maintain Evacuation Zone Management Plans as described in the Coastal High Hazard section of the Coastal Management Element as well as the recommendations found within the Brevard County Comprehensive Emergency Management Plan, as amended.